tech-by-design/polyglot-prime/support/specifications/flat-file/documentation.auto.md

-# `csv-validation-using-ig`
-- `description` Each field description outlines the FHIR resource paths that map to the corresponding CSV fields.
+# `csv-validation-using-ig`- `description` Each field description outlines the FHIR resource paths that map to the corresponding CSV fields.
 It specifies the logical extraction path within a FHIR Bundle to locate the relevant data, ensuring clarity and consistency when deriving data fields from the source FHIR resources.
 For example:

   - PATIENT_MR_ID_VALUE: Extracted from Bundle.entry.resource where resourceType = 'Patient', identifier where type.coding.code = 'MR', and value.
   - FACILITY_ACTIVE: Extracted from Bundle.entry.resource where resourceType = 'Organization' and active.